 UNIT 2 | What are the Principles of Delegation?

 In unit 2 you learn about the 5 principles of delegation.

 UNIT 3 | How to Delegate

-Achieve 80% or more in the final quiz and your certificate will be emailed.
-A copy can be purchase here.
+The Delegation Skills course certificate will be emailed on completion.
+This required achieve 80% or more in the final quiz.
+A separate posted version can be purchase here.
 The quiz can be retaken if required.

 Why is it important to Delegate effectively?